-U.K. election shock could delay and soften Brexit
+U.K. election shock won't halt Brexit but could make it softer

 That started the clock ticking on a two-year period that should end in March 2019 with the U.K.'s departure.

 Detailed negotiations haven't yet started, however.
-The EU wants those to begin on June 19, but they could be delayed if an inconclusive election leads to political turmoil.
+The EU wanted those to begin on June 19, but they could be delayed if May's attempt to form a new government fails or if she's unable to build a consensus around an opening position for talks.

+"We don't know when Brexit talks start.
+We know when they must end," tweeted Donald Tusk, president of the European Council.
+The EU chief Brexit negotiator, Michel Barnier, said talks should begin when the U.K. is ready.

 Check out CNNMoney's Brexit jobs tracker